-- Thermostats to be mounted at 48" maximum AFF in all units and common areas. - Clothes dryer vent connections may not exceed 2" maximum AFF in laundry rooms. - Bath fans must be wired to the overhead light and must be vented to the exterior with hard duct. - Range hoods and bathroom exhaust fans must be vented to the exterior with hard duct.
+- HVAC air handlers must be entirely enclosed (ducted) from return air grille to blower motor. - Clothes dryer vent connections may not exceed 2" maximum AFF in laundry rooms. - Bath fans must be wired to the overhead light and must be vented to the exterior with hard duct. - Range hoods, microhoods and bathroom exhaust fans must be vented to the exterior with hard duct. - Galvanized sheet metal ductwork is required.
+Duct board is not allowed.